lumio-medical/lumio-etl/README.md

 var tableProperties = new TableProperties().setAddRowIndex(false);

 var flow = Flow
-    .from(new AmazonS3Extractor(s3, "my-bucket", "my.csv")) // Given a properly configured AmazonS3 instance
+    .from(new AmazonS3Streamer(s3, "my-bucket", "my.csv")) // Given a properly configured AmazonS3 instance
-    .pipe(new TablesawCSVTransformer(tableProperties))
+    .pipe(new TablesawCSVParser(tableProperties))
     .pipe(Criterion.whereIsEqualTo("metadata", "interesting"))
-    .sink(new TablesawCSVLoader("path/to/my-filtered.csv")) // We still write the output to the filesystem ;
+    .sink(new TablesawCSVWriter("path/to/my-filtered.csv")) // We still write the output to the filesystem ;

 Flow.runAsPipeline(flow);